 It’s not just for Passover anymore.
-Right when you thought Manischewitz wine couldn’t get any better, they added Cherry and Blackberry as companions to the original Concord Grape flavor.
+Just when you thought Manischewitz wine couldn’t get any better, they added Cherry and Blackberry as companions to the original Concord Grape flavor.
 Any wine that shares its flavor with the better half of a peanut butter and jelly sandwich has to be good.
-The unique bottle and easy-access screw cap further improve the cachet of this kosher staple.
+The unique bottle and easy-access screw cap further improve the cache of this Kosher staple.

 6. Counterfeit Playboy Wine

 This unique treasure from Bucharest, Romania is as pleasing to the eye as it is to the palate.
 It’s unclear what type of grape is used or what region the wine is from, but each bottle of “emot10ns” features a different Playboy playmate with the month and year they appeared in the magazine.
 Will your fellow sommeliers catch how the makers of this classic replaced the “I” and “O” in “emotions” with the number 10.
 That’s because each girl pictured is a “10.”
 Witty ain’t it?

 5. MD 20/20 [best known as “Mad Dog” 20/20]

 What could be cooler than a fortified wine with a nickname more well known than its actual name?
 Some might call MD 20/20 “bum wine,” but that would be insulting to the flavorful concoction.
 Bottled in Westfield, NY by the Mogen David [“MD”] wine company, this sweet, always kosher treat with a bite became known as Mad Dog 20/20.
 Try the delicious “Red Grape Wine” flavor or get your Prince on and sip some silky smooth “Purple Rain.”